ybcole/vrk/README.md

 vbackup
 ```

 Downloads ALL scripts as JSON.
+This creates a complete snapshot of your server's automation system.

 **Restore:**
 ```
 vrestore
 ```

 Attach backup file to restore all scripts.
+The restore process:
+- Validates all script structures
+- Assigns unique IDs to avoid conflicts
+- Preserves script priorities and settings
+- Maintains backward compatibility

 ---